Train. Eat Clean. Relax and Recover. Repeat.

 In that space is our power to choose our response.

 In our response lies our growth and our freedom.”

 “It’s about creating space.
 There’s so much outside of us that we can’t control but what we can control is creating space through a meditation practice so we can navigate difficult situations and respond with clarity and confidence, time and time again.”

 There’s never been a time in history where we’ve faced such an overwhelming amount of stimulation in every moment and aspect of our lives.
-As more people struggle with anxiety, restlessness and difficulty sleeping, it’s important to take a few deep breaths and calm the mind.
 But, sometimes we all need a little help.
 Dustin pops a CBD SoftGel after training as well as the full spectrum tincture before bed to suppliment his #relaxandrecover regimen.
 If he’s extra stressed or sore he’s a fan of applying a little CBD balm before bed.
 His favorite product?
 A resounding “tinctures!”
 They’re the perfect way to add a dose of cannabidiol to everything from smoothies to shakes, tea, and even a Buddah Bowl or two, or three… or more.
 Stay hungry friends.